mrnz/mrnz.github.io/_posts/2016-09-28-two-fonts-in-one-word.md

 	</div>
 </div>

-<h2>Second one</h2>
+<h2>Second</h2>

 <p>interesting thing is a way how we can us CSS without any classes or tags.
 This is very important when we don't have control on HTML.
- Let say that we have grid with fixed number of elements in a row. let say it is 5.
-But what when a total number of elements is 9, 8, 7 or 6.
-How we can style this grid independently from this number which can change without our knowledge.</p>
+ Let's say that we have grid with fixed number of elements in a row which is 5.
+Problem witch styling starts when a total number of elements is 9, 8, 7 or 6 and we want cover whole squer / grid.
+How we can style this grid independently from this number which can change without our knowledge.
+The solution is brilliant and very informative</p>

 <p class="sassmeister" data-gist-id="dbbdf12e4af675e6dde6d98838f4fb0a" data-height="580" data-theme="monokai"><a href="http://sassmeister.com/gist/dbbdf12e4af675e6dde6d98838f4fb0a">Play with this gist on SassMeister.</a></p><script src="http://cdn.sassmeister.com/js/embed.js" async></script>